johanrhodin/johanrhodin.github.io/source/_posts/2013-08-25-modelica-syntax-highlighting-for-vim.markdown

 comments: true
 categories: [Modelica, Vim]
 ---
-Setting up syntax highlighting for Modelica something I do when I switch computers.
+Setting up syntax highlighting for Modelica is something I do when I switch computers.
 So not all that often, but it happens.
 And everytime there's something I forget to do, so here's something to remind myself.

 ### Steps to set it up